-It turns out a low-carb approach can lead to more stable blood sugar and fewer chances of hypoglycemic episodes.
-If we think about it, less fast-acting carbs which raise blood sugar, less insulin, and fewer episodes of dangerously low blood sugar.
+It turns out that a low-carb approach can lead to more stable blood sugar and fewer chances of hypoglycemic episodes.
+If we think about it, less fast-acting carbs raise blood sugar, less insulin, and fewer episodes of dangerously low blood sugar.

 So, following a low-carb diet will reduce the need for insulin and stabilize the blood sugar levels in those with this chronic disease.
 This, in turn, lowers the risk of related complications.

-Besides maintaining healthy blood sugar, a low-carb diet will also improve one’s energy, vitality, life-quality, and overall wellness.
+Besides maintaining healthy blood sugar, a low-carb diet will also improve one’s energy, vitality, life quality, and overall wellness.

 Here’s a video of one mother whose son has T1D.
 She ignored the standard dietary advice for managing diabetes and succeeded to improve his blood glucose control.

 Here are some low-carb foods to include in our diet:

 - Meat, seafood poultry;